gmoyanollc/mtf-ensit-datatype/README.md

                       |  mtf.slashdash  |
                       |    instance     |
                       \-----------------/

+The same may be true for producing a USMTF authoritative XML-MTF instance.

 #Developer "Friction"
 This work strives to alleviate the "friction" that often times is experienced by software developers when only XML Schema files are provided.